fxnn/gone/README.md

 ```

 The current working directory will now be served on port `8080`.

+* *Display content.*
-For example, the file `test.md` in that working directory is now accessible as `http://localhost:8080/test.md`.
+  The file `test.md` in that working directory is now accessible as `http://localhost:8080/test.md`.

-Append `?edit` to the URL to edit the content.
-Append `?create` to the URL to create a non-existant file.

-While no one will be able to access the outside of the working directory (e.g. by using `/../breakout`),
-it _is_ possible to access symlinks to anywhere in the file system.
+  It's a [Markdown](https://en.wikipedia.org/wiki/Markdown) file, but Gone delivers a rendered webpage.
+  Other files (text, HTML, PDF, ...) would simply be rendered as they are.
+* *Editing just anything that's made of text.*
+  In your browser, append `?edit` in the address bar.
+  Gone now sends you a text editor, allowing you to edit your file.
+  Your file doesn't exist yet?
+Use `?create` instead.
+* *Customize everything.*
+  Change how Gone looks.
+  Call `gone export-templates`, and you will get the HTML, CSS and JavaScript behind Gone's frontend.
+  Modify it as you like.

 See `gone -help` for usage information and configuration options.